Currency market table

 Gold prices in euros over the next 18 months

 From a statistical point of view, gold has appreciated against the euro on an average of 8% per year during low inflation.
 We have not had high inflation in the eurozone before, but looking at the returns of gold during high inflation which we have seen in other currencies, high inflation tends to lead to higher annual returns in gold.
 Over the past 12 months, gold priced in euros has risen 11.3%, which is a modest increase compared to the long-term average.
 From this point of view, I think that it is reasonable to expect gold prices in euros to be 10–30% higher than now by the end of 2023.
 With this in mind, further drawdowns in gold should be viewed as buying opportunities.

 The situation for other currencies like GBP, CHF and JPY is likely to be even worse.

 We recently launched an online store for gold bars and coins in Finland.
 We saw that bullion dealers here have had excessive margins for a long time, and so after some research we saw an opportunity to make a change in this space.
-Check out our Voima Store (currently only in Finnish).
+Check out our Voima Store (we currently only deliver in Finland).